Themekraft/wc4bp-subscriptions/readme.txt

 4. Done ;)

 == Changelog ==

+= 1.0.2 =
+Freemius update to allow license activation if bought with buy now button

 = 1.0.1 =
 Added freemius trial code and rename slug from subscription to subscriptions